 [Malphite is like most tanks; he simply builds health and hopes he can outdamage you by outsurviving you, or by going full damage and being extremely squishy.
 In either case, you win, as your sustain and high damage will keep you fighting.
 In lane, use your Lunge to constantly poke his vitals and breaking his Granite Shield.
 Continuously poking him while all he can do is Seismic Shard will force him out of lane, giving you free farm and an easy lane.

-A few patches back, patch 8.9 to be exact, Dr. Mundo recieved a buff to his ultimate, Sadism, that made it nye impossible to fight him post six.
+A few patches back, patch 8.9 to be exact, Dr. Mundo recieved a buff to his ultimate, Maximum Dosage, that made it nye impossible to fight him post six.
 And as a late game scaler, Fiora couldn't fight him early, so she stood no chance.
 However, Rito realized their mistake and promptly nerfed him; increasing the Health Cost to activate and cooldown time.
 Now, in 8.23, Mundo is rarely seen.
 To fight him, avoid his axes, when you fight, use your parry to slow his Attack Speed or block an axe, and ult when he does to cancel the healing.
 If he gets fed, buy an Executioner's Calling.